Lobstrco/lobstr-browser-extension/extension/README.md

 2. Click `Load Temporary Add-On`

 3. Navigate to this folder and open the `build` folder and find `manifest.json`.
    Hit `Select`.
-You should now see an icon for Freighter in Firefox
+You should now see an icon for LOBSTR in Firefox

 ## Project Setup